When To Splurge & When To Save When Building Your Wardrobe

 Sometimes I come across a splurge item that I just KNOW I will use a ton, and I make a spontaneous purchase, but I generally take more time and consideration when making my splurge purchases, and I do my best to find them on sale.

-That was basically a blog post in and of itself, but to sum it up: higher quality pieces generally fit better, have better construction and more unique details, and they’re made of more luxurious fabrics than their cheaper counterparts.
+Higher quality pieces generally fit better, have better construction and more unique details, and they’re made of more luxurious fabrics than their cheaper counterparts.
 Oftentimes the laborers who make the products are treated better as well.
 The quality of material and construction makes a big difference in the price as well as the longevity of a product.

 Let’s start with the wardrobe items I DO splurge on.